 Crowthorne Road woodland project

-We will begin a long-term project to remove pine trees from a woodland in Bracknell.
+We are beginning a long-term project to remove pine trees from a woodland in Bracknell.
 The pine trees will be replaced with native varieties to make a better habitat for wildlife, a place more enjoyable for recreation and provide a sustainable source of timber.
 This is part of a wider aim to regenerate council managed coniferous forestry plantations throughout the borough.

 This woodland regeneration project is a pine woodland that runs either side of Crowthorne Road (A3095) in a north to south direction between Nine Mile Ride (B3430) and the Hanworth roundabout.